 Our knowledge of the factors that influence each phase has increased tremendously, as has our understanding of molecular biology, especially since the recent mapping of the human genome.
-For example, we now use growth factors to accelerate wound healing.
-However, despite advances in new technology, successful healing of the chronic wound still requires meticulous debridement and frequent dressing changes, and it is unlikely that compassion will become a mismatch any time soon.

-Malnutrition, advanced age, chemotherapy, HIV, and cortisone-suppressed inflammation are associated with poor wound healing.
+For example, we now use growth factors to accelerate wound healing.^{2,3,4,5} However, despite advances in new technology, successful healing of the chronic wound still requires meticulous debridement and frequent dressing changes, and it is unlikely that compassion will become a mismatch any time soon.6 associated with poor wound healing.
 While the British Navy in the 18th century did not know the critical role Vitamin C played in the proliferative phase of wound healing, thanks to James Lind (1716-1794), they were able to prevent deaths from scurvy with citrus fruits.
-Physiologic tissue levels of $pO_2$ and lysyl oxidase are necessary for the formation and polymerization of collagen.
-Deficits of either will delay the maturation phase and decrease wound tensile strength.
+Physiologic tissue levels of pO_2 and lysyl oxidase are necessary for the formation and polymerization of collagen.
+Deficits of either will delay the maturation phase and decrease wound tensile strength.^{7,8}